Nehonix-Team/ret-compiler/docs/API-STABILITY.md

 ## Current Status: **STABLE** (v2.0.1)

-Fortify Schema has reached **STABLE** status with v2.0.1, meaning the core API is production-ready with comprehensive stability guarantees and enterprise-grade support.
+ReliantType has reached **STABLE** status with v2.0.1, meaning the core API is production-ready with comprehensive stability guarantees and enterprise-grade support.

 ## API Stability Guarantee